 On the final morning, we toured the hotel to check out the family pool and kid zone as we were planning to bring grandchildren on the next visit.
 A play area, an arcade, a large pool for kids only and the whirlpool was very well set up.
 An adults-only pool was on another floor with a good-sized gym and whirlpool and weight room.
 We returned to our room to play cards and chat before visiting Casa Loma, a Toronto icon neither of us had visited since we were children.
 Historic with beautiful original furniture, it was fascinating to look through.

 End of Detox observations:

 Not being distracted by technology, I tuned in more to my surroundings and stayed more in the moment of what I was doing.
-At home, I chose to cross things off my to-do list before checking emails, taking control of technology instead it controlling my subsequent actions.
+Once I returned home, I chose to cross things off my to-do list before checking emails, taking control of technology instead it controlling my subsequent actions.

-A three-day digital detox took me 24 hours to get used to, and then, I wasn’t ready to end it.
+A three-day digital detox took me 24 hours to get used to, and then when it was done, I wasn’t ready to end it.
 Stay tuned for a five-day desert digital detox.